Chris Pratt shares the details behind his acting technique.

 “Acting Music” Playlist

 Pratt also said he uses music to get into character.
-Pratt revealed that he has 110 songs in a playlist called “Acting Music,” which is divided into five categories: “Love,” “Sadness,” “Wonderment,” “Action,” and the vaguely mysterious “Volume Five.”
+Pratt revealed that he has 110 songs in a playlist called “Acting Music,” which has five categories: “Love,” “Sadness,” “Wonderment,” “Action,” and the vaguely mysterious “Volume Five.”

 “Three Legs of the Acting Table”